Lacrimosa (band): Style and themes

 Lacrimosa's ninth album, Lichtgestalt, retains the classical elements, but rock elements begin to resurface.
 The first track, "Sapphire", begins as a slow, classical song but halfway moves into a metal section; the pace of the song increases, a heavy guitar backing takes over, and Wolff switches from singing into a high-pitched death grunt for a few minutes.
 The remaining songs display a similar mix of styles to previous albums, with some upbeat songs, a song written and sung in English mainly by Anne Nurmi, and some slower-paced, sadder pieces.

 In 2005, Lichtgestalten was released, containing a new electronic version of the song "Lichtgestalt", produced by Tilo for his solo project, Snakeskin.

 In 2006, a DVD called Musikkurzfilme was released, which contained all the video clips that Lacrimosa shot throughout their career, including the video for "Lichtgestalt".

 Sehnsucht was released in 2009.
 Wolff wanted to create an album that was less conceptual and more spontaneous than the previous releases, so Sehnsucht features a variety of musical expressions.

 In 2008, Lacrimosa's label Hall of Sermon reclaimed the rights to all of the band's Nuclear Blast releases.
 In March 2008, Lacrimosa started working on their next studio album, entitled "Sehnsucht", which was released on 8 May 2009.

 Their eleventh studio album was released in September 2012, called Revolution.
 The first song on this release was written in 2009 while they were touring in China.

-In 2015, Hoffnung was released, followed in 2017 by Testimonium, which was meant as a commemorative album for recently deceased musicians like David Bowie and Prince.
-The band's latest album was released on 24 December 2021 with the title Leidenschaft ("Passion").
+Hoffnung (2015) marked a return to a more balanced sound, combining the heavier elements of Revolution with the orchestral textures of earlier works.

+Testimonium (2017) was conceived as a requiem in four acts, paying tribute to musicians who died in 2016, among them David Bowie and Prince.
+The album alternates between contemplative orchestral passages and heavy metal sections, with liturgical and elegiac texts.

+Leidenschaft (2021) and Lament (2025) form the final two parts of a stylistic trilogy that began with Testimonium.
+Leidenschaft pairs electronic textures with symphonic arrangements, while Lament synthesises the orchestral and metal elements into what critics described as one of the band's most cohesive works, debuting at number 7 on the German charts.